xjsender/haoide/README.md

 + Add picklist value completion support for ```sObject.PicklistField =``` (2013-12-25)
 + Allow us to input file path when using Bulk Api to CRUD on data (2013-12-27)
 + Automatically detect BOM header when CRUD on data (2013-12-27)
++ After CRUD on csv data, put the log at the same path of this csv data (2013-12-27)

 # Installation #
 You can install this plugin by search ```Salesforce IDE``` in package control